JOIN CIR ON CATALINA ISLAND

 Amazing Snorkeling and Ocean Swimming

 Dive into the crystal-clear waters of Catalina Island, a true paradise for ocean enthusiasts.
 Known for its incredible visibility, this underwater haven offers a front-row seat to a vibrant world teeming with amazing sea life.
 Swim alongside colorful fish, playful sea lions, and other marine creatures as you explore the island's famous kelp forests—towering underwater ecosystems that sway gracefully with the ocean's rhythm.
 The vivid colors and dynamic marine biodiversity make every moment unforgettable.
 Whether you're a seasoned snorkeler or a first-time ocean swimmer, Catalina Island's pristine waters and breathtaking scenery make it a special destination you’ll want to revisit again and again.
+All snorkeling will be guided, and swimming will happen when a lifeguard is on duty.

 Access to the CIMI Wetsuits Closet